YouTube

 Tech Lockdown's Content Policy lets you schedule rules, so you can block YouTube during times when you don't need to be distracted.

-If you've installed the filter on your Android smartphone, then the Content Policy you create on Tech Lockdown's dashboard will automatically be applied across all devices you've also installed the filter on.
+If you've connected your DNS Content Policy to your Android smartphone, then the Content Policy you create on Tech Lockdown's dashboard will automatically be applied across all devices you've also installed the filter on.

 Additionally, if you want to remove the temptation to quickly edit your content policy, you should also lock your profile .